PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-06 06:53:01
+Last updated: 2024-04-06 06:53:35
-Random Quote: One does not speak unless one knows. - Din Djarin
+Random Quote: I have always wanted to have one mahogany desk, but crime and office don’t get along. - Berlin